-The fertilizer industry has established the 4R Nutrient Stewardship Framework in cooperation with government, researchers, customers, farm organizations, conservation Ontario and the public.
-Adjustments in the crop nutrient source and application rate, timing, and placement method will support agricultural productivity while also helping to improve the water quality of the Great Lakes, specifically Lake Erie and its contributing watersheds.

-The Right Source means ensuring a balanced supply of essential plant nutrients including granular fertilizers, liquid fertilizers and/or manures.

-The Right Rate is applying just enough fertilizer to meet the needs of the plant while accounting for the nutrients already in the soil.

-The Right Time means applying fertilizer when the plant will get the most benefit and avoiding times when fertilizer can be lost to the environment.

-The Right Place is where the plants can easily use it and where it is less likely to be lost to the water or air.

-4R Nutrient Stewardship best management practices must be customized to fit each farm’s unique climatic, soil, cropping and operational conditions.
-This is achieved, as needed, with professional input from recognized and qualified specialists such as Certified Crop Advisors who work with farmers to assess their situations and develop management plans.

-Continuous improvement can be achieved by employing science that optimizes the economic, social and environmental performance of best management practices utilized in implementing the voluntary 4R Nutrient Stewardship Program in Ontario.

 The 4R Certification standards were created by the 4R Ontario Steering Committee in close collaboration with the Nutrient Stewardship Council, the Ohio Agri-Business Association and The Fertilizer Institute in the U.S. to ensure alignment between cross-border efforts to implement 4R Nutrient Stewardship and minimize nutrient losses under the 4R Certification Program.
 The standards are reflective of the best available science, technology and regulatory requirements for Ontario conditions.
 Members of the 4R Ontario Steering Committee represent a diversity of stakeholders including Fertilizer Canada; the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA); the Ontario Agri Business Association (OABA); the Grain Farmers of Ontario; the Ontario Federation of Agriculture; the Christian Farmers Federation of Ontario; Conservation Ontario; The Nature Conservancy – Ohio; the Ministry of the Environment and Climate Change; the International Plant Nutrition Institute; the Ontario Certified Crop Advisor Board of Ontario; and Ontario agri-retailers.